 Place the hamburger patties back into the refrigerator until ready to grill or pan-fry while the grill (or pan) preheats.

 Flip the burgers, resisting the urge to press down on the patty.
-Cook until the burgers reach 155℉ (68℃).
+Cook for 3-5 minutes, or until the burgers reach 155℉ (68℃).

 Remove burgers from the grill and place onto a plate or a rack on a baking sheet.
 Top with sliced cheese if desired, and loosely tent with aluminum foil.
-Let burgers rest for 10 minutes before assembling the burger.
+Let burgers rest for 10 minutes.

 Video